giantswarm/app-test-suite/docs/tutorial.md

 ## Preparing tools

+**Please note**: this tutorial was written with python 3.8, but should work exactly the same with 3.9 and newer.

 To be able to complete this tutorial, you need a few tools:

 - `app-test-suite` itself; if you haven't done so already, we recommend getting the latest version of the `dats.sh`